rust-lang/rust/doc/rust.md

 It is possible to define an implementation without referring to a trait.
 The methods in such an implementation can only be used statically (as direct calls on the values of the type that the implementation targets).
-In such an implementation, the `of` clause is not given, and the name is mandatory.
+In such an implementation, the type after the colon is omitted, and the name is mandatory.
 Such implementations are limited to nominal types (enums, structs) and the implementation must appear in the same module or a sub-module as the receiver type.